de

 stefanieknobel.com

 Angela Wittwer works in art, publishing, and graphic design.
 In her research-based and often site-specific artistic practice, she collaborates with artists and researchers, reflects on postcolonial entanglements, history(ies), and fluid subjectivities, and creates semi-fictional personas that blend historical fact with fabulation.
 In 2020, in collaboration with Rahmat Arham (Makassar, Indonesia), she developed Dan Dia Bilang Gitu , an audiovisual work that confronts the colonial involvement of two Swiss natural scientists with the anti-colonial resistance of Colliq Pujié, a Buginese intellectual.
 Dan Dia Bilang Gitu was shown at Theater Basel in 2020 and was part of the contemporary art festival Colomboscope in Colombo, Sri Lanka in 2022, as well as laying out the sea to the thought, a printed contribution with Arham Rahman (Yogyakarta, Indonesia).
-In 2019–2025, as part of a transdisciplinary team with Izabel Barros, Fatima Moumouni, Esther Poppe, Vera Ryser, and Bernhard C. Schär (Bern/Zurich/Frankfurt), she facilitated the removal of a mural with colonial-racist depictions from an elementary school in Bern and its recontextualization in an ongoing exhibition at the Bernisches Historisches Museum (Das Wandbild muss weg!).
+In 2019–2025, as part of a transdisciplinary team with Izabel Barros, Fatima Moumouni, Esther Poppe, Vera Ryser, and Bernhard C. Schär (Bern/Zurich/Frankfurt), she facilitated the removal of a mural with colonial-racist depictions from an elementary school in Bern and its recontextualization in a one-year exhibition at the Bernisches Historisches Museum (Das Wandbild muss weg!).
 Since 2022, together with Sandev Handy (Colombo), Aziz Sohail (Karachi/Melbourne) and Vera Ryser (Zurich), she has been part of the Studio for Memory Politics, a transdisciplinary collective of cultural practitioners engaging in long-term projects that foster a shared language to address and complicate global power dynamics and memory politics.
 Since 2011, she has co-edited and contributed to publications for Maria Eichhorn, Shedhalle Zurich, the Federal Office of Culture, Bernisches Historisches Museum and Zurich University of the Arts, among others.
 She lives and works in Jakarta and Zurich.

 angelawittwer.com